ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 # Outer and Vector Product

--   It turns out that the physical laws that employ the × product can be interpreted more easily if we reformulate them as **laws combining oriented areas**.
+-   Physical laws that employ the × product can be interpreted more intuitively if reformulated as **laws combining oriented areas**.

 -   Moreover, the outer product has a number of advantages over the vector product: